Fostering healthy relationships as the journey expands.

 BOUNDARIES

-This is a journey of stepping out of our comfort zones, opening new relationships, removing extraordinary barriers in our community and unlocking guarded parts of our hearts.
-So it might feel odd to talk about boundaries now.
-We have found there’s a vital difference between societal barriers and healthy relational boundaries.
+This is a journey of stepping out of our comfort zones, opening new relationships, removing barriers in our community and unlocking guarded parts of our hearts.
+It might feel odd to talk about boundaries now.
+But we have found there’s a vital difference between societal barriers and healthy relational boundaries.
 Let’s talk about some of them this month.

 CODEPENDENCY

-There’s a lot of people out there like me, Chris, whose early life experiences formed us into a pattern of relationships sometimes called “codependency.”
-We can be super compassionate, responsible, and able to quickly create human connections.
-But there’s a tragic confusion of boundaries just beneath the surface that can really get us into painful tangles as adults with those we want to love, and be loved by.
+There are a lot of people out there like me, Chris, whose early life experiences of relationship shaped us to be codependent.
+We can be super compassionate, responsible, and quick to create human connections.
+But there’s a tragic confusion of boundaries just beneath the surface that can get us into painful tangles with those we want to love and be loved by.

-Basically, when we were little, there was enough chaos in the lives of our caretakers that they weren’t able to see—nor help us recognize—our own needs.
+When we were little, there was enough chaos in the lives of our caretakers that they weren’t able to see—or help us recognize—our own needs.
 Instead, we learned how to become caretakers in our homes at a very early age, often tangibly or emotionally supporting our own caretakers.
 This is where the boundaries and roles first went askew.
 Without really being aware of it, we learned that making sure everyone else was okay . . . was the best way to make sure we would be okay.
-Does this sound familiar to any of you?
+Does this sound familiar to you?

-Unlike other coping mechanisms young people learn (aggression, withdrawing, addiction, risky behavior), kids like us gained trust and praise from adults as we grew up.
+Unlike with other coping mechanisms young people learn (aggression, withdrawing, addiction, self-harming, and risky behavior), codependent kids like us gained trust and praise from adults as we grew up.
 We can sense another person’s need, or what a group requires, before it’s named.
-We’re on it.
-Which is a relief to many people around us.
-They can lean back a little, do a bit less.
-But we end up taking on too much—both the tasks and the emotional sense of responsibility for others.
-We don’t have healthy clarity about different people’s roles.
+We’re on it!
+This is a relief to many people around us: they can lean back a little, do less.
+But we end up taking on too much—both tasks and an emotional sense of responsibility for others.
+We don’t have healthy clarity about different peoples’ roles.

-We often don’t know it’s too much (we really think we’re fine, since we have a hard time even knowing what we need) until it’s too late.
-When accompanying someone in great need (like our releasing friends), maybe we’ve done far too much of their work for them.
-We can feel burnt out, suddenly resentful, and increasingly controlling—not trusting others will do their part.
+We often don’t know it’s too much (we think we’re fine, since we have a hard time knowing what we need) until it’s too late.
+When accompanying someone in great need (like our releasing friends), maybe we’ve done too much of their work for them.
+We can feel burnt out, suddenly resentful, and increasingly controlling—not trusting that others will do their part.

 A tragic cycle begins.
 This kind of energy understandably leads those around us to back away.
 Teamwork collapses.
 We become lone rangers.
 This is when we are the most vulnerable: left to only our own judgment, unsupported, desperate to fix situations beyond our control, we can make really bad decisions.

-Sadly, our unconscious hope is that the person we are caretaking will love us in return, meet our needs (remember, this pattern was set as kids, hoping to stabilize some of our own caregivers).
-We can become nearly enmeshed with our friend who’s now become a sort personal rescue project.
-We can get into a mix of controlling others and situation while also being manipulated by people who have their own unhealthy relational patterns.
+Sadly, our unconscious hope is that the person we are caretaking will love us in return and meet our needs (remember, this pattern was set as kids, hoping to stabilize some of our own caregivers).
+We can become enmeshed with our friend who’s now become a personal rescue project.
+We can get into a mix of controlling others and situations while also being manipulated by people who have their own unhealthy relational patterns.

-This is usually what’s going on when something’s gone off track with our OPOP teams.
-And the rest of the team has already backed away.
+This is often what’s happened when something’s gone off track with our OPOP teams: one person has derailed, and the rest of the team has backed away.

-These team members, like me, can step back from poor boundary patterns when we have a team around us, holding us, all holding our roles and our releasing friend together.
+These struggling team members, like me, can step back from poor boundary patterns when we have a team around us, holding us; each of us holding our roles and our releasing friend together.

 STICK TOGETHER

-We stick together.
 This is the foundation for trauma repair.
-“I welcome everything that comes to me in this moment, because I trust it can be part of my healing.”
+“I welcome everything that comes to me in this moment, because I trust it can be part of my healing.” (from the Welcoming Prayer.)

 NO SECRETS FROM THE TEAM